KERRHAM/project_2/README.md

     user got correct or incorrect, depending on the users score a certain paragraph text will be shown.
 If the user gets 15/15; Well Done, sir Alex would be proud, if the user gets more than or equal to 10; Almost, Give it another go to Truly call yourself a United Fan!!! and if the user gets less than or equal to 7; You failed, Man city are in need of supporters.

-  * At the bottom of my results page there are 2 buttons, Try again which lets the user restart the quiz and shuffles the questions to make it more challanging and less repetative and the Finish button which takes the user back to the start page if the user is happy with the Quiz score.
+  * At the bottom of my results page there are 2 buttons, Try again which lets the user restart the quiz and shuffles the questions to make it more challenging and less repetative and the Finish button which takes the user back to the start page if the user is happy with the Quiz score.